mkorelov/MySimpleCalculator/README.md

 ## TODO

-1. Create Display
+Add getter methods for buttons

-2. Implement Logic
+1. Implement Logic
-3. Improve UI
+2. Improve UI

-Reload screen after each button is clicked
+- Reload screen after each button is clicked?
 - see if there is a way to reload only one part of the frame

 ## Features: